Body Piercing Frequently Asked Questions

 - Can all of my friends come and watch?

 Please no!
-We understand some people need a little moral support (which is completely okay) however our body piercers choose to allow no more than one extra person back into the piercing room during the procedure – we will make exceptions for very few cases such as a child who would like both parents to be in the room.
+We understand some people need a little moral support (which is completely okay) however Ryder chooses to allow no more than one extra person back into the piercing area during the procedure – we will make exceptions for very few cases such as a child who would like both parents to be in the room.
 We like to have a calm, low energy during our body piercing experience to ensure that you and our piercer are both relaxed and not distracted – we do not like trying to pierce a moving (or snapchatting) target!

 - What is your body jewelry made of?